Creating a DIY Tactile Map for Your Child or Teen Who Is Blind or Low Vision

 - Take into consideration your child’s needs by using contrasting colors, braille labels, or using large print.

 You can use paper, textured paper, felt, foam (the adhesive kind is wonderful), glue gun (makes beautiful streets), puff paint (less likely to burn you), foam stickers, Velcro, recycled items, popsicle sticks, etc.

 Take pride in your effort as a tactile cartographer or mapmaker.
-Share your successes and failures with other parents on social media and the FamilyConnect message boards and inspire them to attempt to make their own maps.
+Share your successes and failures with other parents on social media and inspire them to attempt to make their own maps.
 You can involve your child in the process of making maps.
 If you would rather skip the do-it-yourself process, there are commercial kits such as the Picture Maker Wheatley Tactile Diagramming Kit or the Tactile Town: 3-D O&M Kit.